RhubarbPHP/Rhubarb/docs/application.md

 $container = $app->container();
 ```

-The are also a number of other useful states the application keeps track of:
+There are also a number of other useful states the application keeps track of:

 ### Live mode